FuzzicalLogic/traceStack/README.md

 		at functionName: (myotherscript.js:156:12)
 		at eval code

-### Usage (`traceStack.StackTracer`)
+#### `StackTracer`s

-`traceStack` also allows you to store a reference to a `StackTracer` object.
-This allows you to reuse the `StackTracer` with the same configuration without having to 'do all the math' again.
+When you call `traceStack()`, it conveniently creates a one-use `StackTracer` and runs its `trace()` method.
+There are several circumstances where reusing a `StackTracer` might be beneficial.
+To alleviate this, `traceStack` allows you to store a reference to a `StackTracer` object.
+This allows you to reuse the `StackTracer` with the same configuration without having to construct a new object over and over again.

     var tracer = new trace.StackTracer({option});